Home » Drama » Key Largo

 Trivia for Key Largo

 • The ramshackle hotel where most of the drama unfolds was constructed on the Warner Bros. lot along with the beach area.
-Exterior shots of the hurricane were actually taken from stock footage used in Night Unto Night (1949), a Ronald Reagan melodrama made the same year at Warner Bros.
+Exterior shots of the hurricane were actually taken from stock footage used in Night Unto Night (1949).

 • Fourth and final film pairing of Humphrey Bogart and Lauren Bacall.
 A fifth film was planned several years later, but Bogart died before it could be made.